 Baidu’s cloud infrastructure is undoubtedly not the group’s leading business and doesn’t attract as many clients as Alibaba Cloud, which controls half of the market.
 The chasm between those two services’ power could widen if Alibaba decided to send prices of its services down to levels impeding Baidu to grow.

-In January 2021, Baidu announced to be interested in pursuing electric vehicles’ productions, using a strategic partnership with Zhejiang Geely Holding Group.
+In January 2021, Baidu announced it be interested in pursuing electric vehicles’ productions, using a strategic partnership with Zhejiang Geely Holding Group.

 Analysts estimate Baidu’s Apollo project’s value to be around $32 billion, and the segment is expected to produce $8.3 billion in revenues in 2023.

-Even though the competitors in this segment are numerous and robust of piles of cash, Baidu has the power to make happen the next grand shift in the car industry: the focus is not anymore on the production of Electric Vehicles, but on making them smarter.
-Apollo’s AI technologies’ employment could lead Baidu to produce in some years cars that are not only full electric but also smart and capable of self-driving and self-behaving.
+Even though the competitors in this segment are numerous and robust of piles of cash, Baidu has the power to make happen the next grand shift in the car industry.
+The focus is not anymore on the production of Electric Vehicles, but on making them smarter!
+Apollo’s AI technologies’ employment could lead Baidu to produce in some years cars that are not only fully electric but also smart and capable of self-driving and self-behaving.